Definition/Introduction

 Nursing, Allied Health, and Interprofessional Team Interventions

-Establishing correct EDD is paramount in coordinating care between healthcare professionals, including a nurse, laboratory technologists, a pharmacist, and various physicians in different specialties.
+Correct EDD is paramount in coordinating care between healthcare professionals, including nurses, laboratory technologists, pharmacists, and physicians in different specialties.
 This will allow timely laboratory testing since most pregnancy tests are time-sensitive.
-Accurate birth dating might decrease maternal/fetal morbidity and/or mortality through timely consulting with experts in maternal-fetal medicine, obstetrics/gynecology, oncology, or genetics.
+Having accurate birth dating might decrease maternal/fetal morbidity and or mortality through timely consulting with experts in the field of maternal-fetal medicine, obstetrics/gynecology, oncology, or genetics.
 For example, fetal genetic abnormalities can be detected in a timely fashion, providing the mother with sufficient time to make a lifetime decision.

 References